07 Jul Creating Synergy – Making the Most of Team Presentations

 - Practice the presentation at least once.
 Group presentations can be lengthy and team members may elect to practice their individual parts on their own.
 This is a good strategy to ensure you are sufficiently prepared for your part, however, a complete run through, as a group is still needed.
 Without a team presentation trial run transitions between speakers will be hard to practice and tweak as necessary.

 - Consider the physical space.
 If possible, find out where your team presentation will take place and the venue format.
-Presenting over the phone or in a video conference requires additional considerations such as volume levels or visual fields.
+Presenting in a virtual format requires additional considerations such as volume levels or visual fields.
+When presenting virtually, be sure to clear your space of all distractions and minimize background noise.
 When presenting in-person, knowing the dimensions of the physical space can ensure your team is able to utilize the space and can easily (and safely) transition between speakers.
 If your team will be standing on a stage, determine if everyone can fit on the stage at once, or if each speaker will have to exit the podium area to make room for the next speaker.
 This may seem like an insignificant point, however, having team members bunched up or too spread out can influence your audience’s engagement and the effectiveness of your team’s overall presentation.

 Enhancing your presentation skills takes practice and guidance.
-If you’re ready to explore additional ways to make your next individual or team presentation more effective, consider registering for one of Speakeasy’s proven interpersonal communication skills programs, by clicking here.
+If you’re ready to explore additional ways to make your next individual or team presentation more effective, consider registering for one of Speakeasy’s communication development programs.
+We offer a variety of options including in-person, live virtual, and digital learning solutions.